KNULenaLindauer/Facial-Recognition-under-varying-lighting-conditins-using-SVM/README.md

 ##### Insights
 - Impact of Lighting Variations:
-Extreme lighting conditions can distort facial features, affecting recognition performance.
+Extreme lighting conditions can distort facial features, affecting recognition performance
 - Role of Preprocessing:
-Steps like resizing and grayscale conversion significantly improved accuracy by standardizing input images.
+Steps like resizing and grayscale conversion significantly improved accuracy by standardizing input images and will therefore be performed in this project
 - Limitations:
 Misclassifications occurred in images with heavy shadows or extreme distortions, indicating a need for advanced preprocessing or data augmentation.
 - Motivation and Significance